TheDucky-2/DataLab/README.md

 You can also watch the 4-minute **Installation & Getting-Started with DataLab** video on Youtube, using the link below:

 👉 https://youtu.be/RC4SzXxRSHk

+### Updating to the Latest TestPyPI Version

+If you already installed an earlier pre-release version of DataLab from TestPyPI, you can upgrade to the latest test version using:

+``pip install --upgrade --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple datalab-pre-release``

 **⚠️ Note:**